prtkgpt/questdb.io/docs/concept/designated-timestamp.md

 Electing a `designated timestamp` allows you to:

-- leverage timestamp partitions.
+- Leverage timestamp partitions.
 For more information, refer to the [partitions section](/docs/concept/partitions/).
-- use time series joins such as `ASOF JOIN`.
+- Use time series joins such as `ASOF JOIN`.
 For more information refer to the [JOIN reference](/docs/reference/sql/join/).

 ## Examples